Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Numerical Results

 In Fig.~\ref{fig:corr_L14_decay}, we show the decay of real-space spin-spin correlations $|\langle\mathbf{\hat S}_{i}\cdot\mathbf{\hat S}_{j}\rangle|$ for the $(1,0)$ direction on a $14\times14$ cluster at $J_{s}/J_{d}=0.80$.
 Given the gapless nature of the phase, one expects that $|\langle\mathbf{\hat S}_{i}\cdot\mathbf{\hat S}_{j}\rangle|\propto|\mathbf{r}|^{-(z+\eta)}$, manifesting the critical behavior due to gapless triplet excitations.
-Indeed, we find such a power-law decay indicating the critical nature of N\'eel antiferromagnetic correlations in the QSL phase, in accord with the findings from DMRG and ViT~\cite{Yang-2022,Luciano-2024}.
-Furthermore, we determine a critical exponent of $z+\eta=1.5$ in consistency with that reported for the square lattice $J_{1}$-$J_{2}$ Heisenberg antiferromagnet in Ref.~\onlinecite{Nomura-2021}, but differing from the DMRG and ViT estimates of $\sim1.3$~\cite{Wang-2022,Luciano-2024}.
-Hence, the QSL region in the Shastry-Sutherland and square-lattice Heisenberg antiferromagnets and the island of liquidity connecting these two models are likely the same phase, i.e., a $\mathbb{Z}_{2}$ Dirac QSL.
+In fact, we find such a power-law decay with an exponent of $z+\eta=1.35(3)$ indicating the critical nature of N\'eel antiferromagnetic correlations in the QSL phase, in accordance with the findings of DMRG and ViT~\cite{Yang-2022,Luciano-2024}.
+Since estimates from a single system size alone could have ambiguities, we corroborate our finding by also estimating the exponent from the system size dependence of $m^2 (L)=\mathcal{S}(\pi,\pi)/N\approx L^{-(z+\eta)}$ [see Fig.~\ref{fig:m2vsL}(a)], which yields $z+\eta=1.30(3)$; thus, both our estimates are in agreement with the DMRG and ViT estimate of $\sim1.3$~\cite{Wang-2022,Luciano-2024}.
+Given the $\mathbb{Z}_{2}$ nature of the QSL, we expect that upon tuning $J_{s}/J_{d}$ (and other couplings that interpolate to the square lattice) the critical exponent will vary continuously across the river of liquidity and connect to the exponent of $1.4 \lesssim z+\eta \lesssim 1.6$ reported for the QSL phase in the $J_{1}$--$J_{2}$ square lattice antiferromagnet.
+These findings provide evidence that the QSL region in the Shastry-Sutherland antiferromagnet is described by a $\mathbb{Z}_{2}$ Dirac QSL and could putatively be in the same phase as the QSL in the square-lattice Heisenberg antiferromagnet.
 Furthermore, this suggests a mechanism common to both lattices whereby N\'eel order melts due to frustration to give way to a gapless spin liquid~\cite{Hu-2013}.

 Going beyond such equal-time correlations, next, we discuss the \textit{dynamical} spin structure factors obtained using the Keldysh pseudo-fermion functional renormalization group (pf-FRG).